-CCD will host two panel discussions on innovative strategies best practices to recruit and hire people with disabilities in competitive integrated employment.
+CCD hosted two panel discussions on innovative strategies best practices to recruit and hire people with disabilities in competitive integrated employment.

-The second panel will tackle three critical themes: changing attitudinal barriers that impact workforce access, tracking technological developments driving opportunities for remote workers with disabilities, and the predictions about the labor force consequences of “Long COVID.”
-This panel will draw together diverse panelists who will leverage their lived disability and intersectional experiences to inform current policymaking efforts around stigmas, technology, and the future of work.
-Invited panelists include self-advocates and policy professionals from Easterseals, United Spinal, and RespectAbility.
+The second panel tackled three critical themes: changing attitudinal barriers that impact workforce access, tracking technological developments driving opportunities for remote workers with disabilities, and the predictions about the labor force consequences of “Long COVID.”
+This panel drew together diverse panelists who will leverage their lived disability and intersectional experiences to inform current policymaking efforts around stigmas, technology, and the future of work.
+Invited panelists included self-advocates and policy professionals from Easterseals, United Spinal, and RespectAbility.

 The Consortium for Citizens with Disabilities (CCD) is the largest coalition of national organizations working together to advocate for federal public policy that ensures the self-determination, independence, empowerment, integration and inclusion of children and adults with disabilities in all aspects of society.

 Alicia B. Epstein has more than fifteen years experience in disability employment policy and advocacy within the nonprofit sector and Federal government.
 She is the policy manager for SourceAmerica Government Affairs where she advocates key public policies impacting the AbilityOne Program and people with disabilities.

 Prior to her current role, she served as senior manager in disability policy at SourceAmerica.
 In this role, she tracked key public policy issues impacting employment opportunities for people with significant disabilities.
 Ms. Epstein pursues efforts to influence and initiate disability policy legislation and regulations that enhance employment opportunities for people with disabilities through key stakeholders in Congress, Administration, and the Disability community.